julius-julius/qsc/README.md

 ### Compilers and Packages

 The `g++` compiler, and the `libcln` and `libcln-dev` packages are necessary to be installed.
 Other compliers may be used depending on taste and packages may be installed using a package manager.

-In order to use the packages on a Windows operating system, one needs to install a Windows Subsystem for Linux (WSL), though one must bare in mind to type `wsl` before any Shell command.
+**Debian Linux**

 Below we present the steps to install the above on a Debian linux system.
 The following commands should be run on the terminal

 `> sudo apt install g++`